 There was a certain complexity to Elanore’s moods that was not easily understood by others.
 A rueful smile played across the girls’ face, one that indicated that the question posed to the girl held many different facets, and generated many different answers.

-Mrs. Winchester leaned forward in her chair as Elanore shook out the contents of the pouch.
-An amber pendant with a gold setting and chain, slipped out into the Elanore’s hand.
-Upon recognizing the object, she shook her head.
+Mrs. Winchester leaned forward in her chair as her granddaughter shook out the contents of the pouch.
+An amber pendant with a gold setting and chain slipped out into Elanore’s hand.
+Upon recognizing the object, the old woman shook her head.

 “She insisted,” Elanore moved her hand towards her grandmother.
-“Grandfather gave it to her when she moved south—“
+“Grandfather gave it to her for safekeeping when she moved south—”

 Mrs. Winchester closed her eyes, recalling the unpleasant circumstances surrounding Evelyn’s departure.
 “I was there when he presented it to her, darling.
 It was his express desire that she have it—”